openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### A Set of Static Configuration Values bound to `openid4vp://` {#openid4vp-profile}

-The following is a non-normative example of a set of static configuration values that can be used with vp_token parameter as a supported Response Type, bound to a custom URL scheme `openid4vp://` as an Authorization Endpoint
+The following is a non-normative example of a set of static configuration values that can be used with vp_token parameter as a supported Response Type, bound to a custom URL scheme `openid4vp://` as an Authorization Endpoint:

 ```json
 {